 Helping people to reach conclusions during the family mediation process

 During the family mediation process, parties are encouraged to consider multiple options.
-The family mediator is not concerned about achieving the overall 'best results', but aims to support the couple in reaching conclusions that both parties are content with, and are right for the couple.
-We assess proposals and provide analysis as to whether they achieve the goals set out by the parties in family mediation or whether their are other options that better fit the parties' family mediation objectives.
+The family mediator is not concerned about achieving the overall best results but aims to support the couple in reaching conclusions that both parties are content with, and are right for the couple.
+We assess proposals and provide analysis as to whether they achieve the goals set out by the parties in family mediation or whether there are other options that better fit the parties’ family mediation objectives.
 If needed, we can reality test proposals and look at their short, medium and long-term viability.
 Crucially, even if there is a successful outcome to family mediation, the conclusions reached are without prejudice and not legally binding.
-If conclusions are reached, however, we are able to provide our expert judgement as to what such conclusions would likely to be evidenced by the court.
+If conclusions are reached, however, we are able to provide our expert judgement as to what such conclusions would likely be evidenced by the court.

 During family mediation, the family mediator may feel that expert information is required.
 Often, in financial matters, experts such as surveyors, pension experts or accountants will be required, and in child matters, child psychologists or family therapists may be required.
 We can provide parties with details of experts we regularly use and trust, such as surveyors, counsellors, pension experts and parenting support providers, and, if you would like us to, we can instruct them on your behalf.

-Whether you are married, in a civil partnership, living together, in a same-sex relationship or grandparents, our experienced family mediation team can help with:
+Whether you are marriedin a civil partnership, living together, in a same-sex relationship or grandparents, our experienced family mediation team can help with:

 Legal aid

 Legal aid is potentially available to those considering mediation.
 If you think you might be eligible, please use this calculator to find out more.
-Although, here at Anthony Collins Solicitors, we are unable to offer family mediation services where legal aid is concerned, we can help you with finding legal-aid family mediation providers if you are eligible.
+Here at Anthony Collins Solicitors, we are unable to offer family mediation services where legal aid is concerned, we can help you with finding legal-aid family mediation providers if you are eligible.
 We can still act as your solicitor, however, if you choose to have legal aid family mediation.
 Find out how this works here.

 For further information

-To find out more about how we can be your family mediator, please contact a member of our mediation team: Chris Lloyd-Smith or Maria Ramon.
+To find out more about how we can be your family mediator, please contact a member of our mediation teamChris Lloyd-Smith, Maria Ramon or Kelly Brown.

 We've produced a glossary of family mediation terms to help you get started.